Kinesiology / Physical Education

 TEAM 198 Women's Soccer Theory: Defense (1.5- 3 units)

-TEAM 199 Women's Soccer Theory, Offense (1.5- 3 units)
+TEAM 199 Women's Soccer Theory: Offense (1.5- 3 units)

-TEAM 201 Wrestling Theory (1.5or 3 units)
+TEAM 201 Men's Wrestling Theory (1.5- 3 units)

-Designed to help students understand the fundamentals of participating and coaching wrestling.
-By taking the course, students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual skills and strategies in wrestling.
+Designed to help students understand the fundamentals of participating and coaching women's wrestling.
+By taking the course, students will gain knowledge about the history, philosophies, techniques and strategies related to the development of individual skills and strategies in women's wrestling.

 VARS 100 Varsity Baseball (3 units)

 Intercollegiate varsity baseball competition in the Coast Conference; tournaments and post-season competition with other California Community Colleges.
+NOTE: This course may be taken four times for a maximum of 12 units.

 VARS 110 Men’s Varsity Basketball (1.5 units)

 Intercollegiate men's varsity basketball competition in the Coast Conference and participation in regional and state tournaments.
+NOTE: This course may be taken four times for a maximum of 12 units.

 VARS 150 Men’s Varsity Soccer (3 units)

 Intercollegiate men's varsity soccer competition in the Coast Conference and participation in regional and state tournaments.
+NOTE: This course may be taken four times for a maximum of 12 units.

 VARS 200 Varsity Wrestling (3 units)

 Intercollegiate competition in dual matches in the Coast Conference; competition in several regional wrestling tournaments each year including Coast Conference matches, Northern California matches, and the State Championships.
+NOTE: This course may be taken four times for a maximum of 12 units.

 VARS 300 Women's Varsity Basketball (1.5 units)